Don’t make your sales guys work any harder than they already have to.

 Manage Goto Meetings

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to manage and lockdown GoToMeeting using PolicyPak.

 I’ve already got “GoToMeeting” installed on my target computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “EastSales User4.”
 If we open up this application from the start menu and go to “File/Preferences,” we can see a number of settings here for us to configure.